tesoph/MS1_Portfolio/README.md

 ### Existing Features
 * Header (every page)
   * The header on every page features a navigation bar to navigate through the website.
-  * The navigation bar is collapsed on mobile devices to contribute to a minimal look.
+  * The navigation bar is responsive and is collapsed to a navbar toggler on mobile devices to contribute to a minimal look.
   * The header features a logo which is an anchor link to the home page.
+  * The logo is unconventially placed in the navigation bar (above the navigation links) in order to create a  memorable and eye-catching design.

 * Footer (every page)
   * Social media icons
   * Copyright info

 * [Gallery page](https://tesoph.github.io/MS1_Portfolio/index.html)
-  * A gallery of thumbnail images which can individually be clicked to view a full-screen-sized image.
-On mobile devices this gallery is horizontally scrolling.
+  * A gallery of thumbnail images which can individually be clicked to view a large version of the image in a fancybox window.
+  * On mobile devices this gallery is horizontally scrolling.
 This design was chosen as side-scrolling is intuitive to mobile users.
 At the end of the gallery there is blank space left to visually indicate the end of the gallery.
-On viewports wider than 576px the gallery displays as a grid of images.
+  * On viewports wider than 576px the gallery displays as a grid of images.

 * [About page](https://tesoph.github.io/MS1_Portfolio/about.html)
-  *  Presents information about the artist's work and background
+  *  Presents information about the artist's work and background.

 * [Shop page](https://tesoph.github.io/MS1_Portfolio/shop.html)
+  * Banner to advertise a sale.
   * Features products for sale with images and product information.

 * [Contact page](https://tesoph.github.io/MS1_Portfolio/contact.html)
-  * Features a contact form
-  * Features contact information
+  * Contact Information
+  * Contact Form

 ### Features Left to Implement
 * Gallery filtering